SafetyCone/R5T.S0041/source/R5T.S0041/Project Plan.md

 2. Add values in: IInstanceVarietyOperator.GetAllInstanceVarietyNames().
 3. Modify: Program.GetAllDescriptors(), taking care to decided whether we want a method, a property, or a type.
 	A. Add namespaces in: R5T.Z0006\Code\Values\Interfaces\INamespacedTypeNames.cs
-4. Modify: Program.CreateSummaryPresentationFile(), make sure the instance names are in the desired order for output.
+4. Modify: IInstanceVarietyOperator.GetAllInstanceVarietyNames_InPresentationOrder(), make sure the instance names are in the desired order for output.

 That's it!